mobilemind/OpenInlets/README.md

 * **OpenIniOctocat** - Checks that the current domain is `github.com` and then redirects using the `ioc://` URL protocol scheme for iOctocat.
 See the subheading [How to open GitHub URLs in iOctocat?][iOctocat URL Scheme] for details.
+* **SearchIn1Password** - Parses the current browser URL and then redirects using `onepassword4://search/`
+with the current domain appended to trigger a search for 1Password entries containing the current domain.
+See the subheading [Open URLs externally...][1Password URL Scheme] for details.

 ## Version Notes
+0.0.5: August 12, 2014 - Refactor bookmarklet to use anonymous functions to facilitate testing; add SearchIn1Password; update version

+0.0.4: August 11, 2014 - Remove unneeded http/https checks & add iOS checks in bookmarklets; Add URL Scheme Notes to README; update version

+0.0.3: August 10, 2014 - Refactor Gruntfile.js for efficiency & 'DRY'; add package.json keywords; add OpenIniOctocat

+0.0.2: August 8, 2014 - Bookmarklets have individual version numbers that update

+0.0.1: July 28, 2014 - Bookmarklets build via `grunt`, `grunt deploy` updates `README.md`, version numbers not updating

 0.0.0: July 22, 2014 - Initial commit, smushing together multiple bookmarklet repos I have; doesn't build yet

-0.0.1: July 28, 2014 - Bookmarklets build via `grunt`, `grunt deploy` updates `README.md`, version numbers not updating

-0.0.2: August 8, 2014 - Bookmarklets have individual version numbers that update

-0.0.3: August 10, 2014 - Refactor Gruntfile.js for efficiency & 'DRY'; add package.json keywords; add OpenIniOctocat

-0.0.4: August 11, 2014 - Remove unneeded http/https checks & add iOS checks in bookmarklets; Add URL Scheme Notes to README; update version

 ## Plans/"To Do"
 - [X] Get this working with 2-3 existing bookmarklets (Gmapplet, OpenIn1Password, OpenInGoodReader)